semaphoreci/semaphore/docs/versioned_docs/version-CE/getting-started/tour/continuous-integration.md

 ## Debugging with SSH {#ssh}

-TODO: check if this works? probably the steps are wrong

 Sooner or later you'll find that a command that runs fine in your machine fails miserably in the CI environment.
 The cause for this is often a subtle difference between the environments.

 Fortunately, Semaphore provides a great way to debug jobs.
 You can actually SSH into the CI environment to run the commands interactively, dig around, and try solutions.
 Once you find what's wrong, you can update the jobs to fix the error.